ChrisXioannou/HomeLabDirectory/README.md

 <br />
 <br />
 </p>

+<h2>Acknowledgments</h2>
+<p>I would like to express my gratitude to Josh Madakor for his tutorial, which guided me through setting up and configuring the network services in this lab.
+His tutorial provided me with a foundational understanding and hands-on experience in a controlled environment.
+For further information and access to the scripts used, please refer to Josh Madakor's original materials.</p>

+<h2>PowerShell Script for Creating Users</h2>
+<p>The PowerShell script used for creating the 1000 users was adapted from Josh Madakor's tutorial.
+Due to licensing, the script is not included here, but viewers are encouraged to refer to the tutorial for detailed instructions and access to the script.</p>

 <h2>Project Outcomes</h2>
 <p>This home lab project allowed me to gain hands-on experience with Windows Server administration, networking principles, and security best practices.
 It served as a practical exercise in setting up and configuring core services like Active Directory, DNS, DHCP, and VPN.
 Such skills are vital for a career in system administration, network engineering, or IT support.</p>